orbit-format/orbit-js/README.md

 console.log(value.app.name); // "orbit"
 ```

 During installation the package downloads a matching `orbit_core.wasm` artifact from the Orbit release that corresponds to the npm package version.
-No local Rust toolchain is required.

 ## Runtime compatibility